 Creating the GTM strategy

 The product timeline or roadmap has to be created based on developing queue support and selecting an effective feedback system so that future upgrades can rapidly be communicated to all customers.
 The next stage involves external marketing.
-The recommended approaches are branding, lead generation, creating quality content, a responsive website and organizing events.
+The recommended approaches are branding, lead generation, creating quality content, link building, outsource backlink building, a responsive website, and organizing events.

 Outlining the distribution model